macrod00d/WebcamImgManager/README.md

 This is a simple webcam image capture application which implements a web UI to capture an image from a user's local machine.
 Once the image has been captured, the user is prompted to input some metadata which then gets stored in an sqlite db

+## Features
+* Welcome page with documentation
+* Scan page
+    * Shows a live view of the default camera connected to the local machine
+    * Allows the user to take a picture
+    * Prompts user for a title and description
+    * Saves metadata to sqlite db, and image to local folder
+* Edit page
+    * Shows all saved images
+    * Provides an edit feature to edit the title or description, or delete the image

 ## How to Run
 Ensure you have python 3.10 other versions are not tested.
 Conda is reccomended as python version can be easily specified